 Walking through Seorkasan’s midnight forest we glanced skyward at glimmering stars when suddenly a bright light streaked across the sky!
 Our hiking crew let out a cry of joy as a second shooting star ran across the heavens.
-I know that was a good omen for my second trek along Dinosaur Ridge in Seoraksan National Park.
+I know that was a good omen for my second trek along Gongryong Ridge Seorak Mountain, aka Dinosaur Ridge!

 Getting to Seoraksan National Park from Seoul

 Go to Dong Seoul Bus Terminal (Gangbyeon Station of Seoul Subway Line No.2, Exit 4)

 First bus at 06:25, last bus at 23:00 ~ Runs 49 times daily

 Take a taxi or local bus 7 or 7-1 to Seoraksan National Park

 I thought back to the previous spring’s excursion on Dinosaur Ridge and remembered promising myself never again.
 This 3am hike broke my body last year; I was sore from the grueling trek and I could barely walk the flight of stairs to my classroom all whole week.
 So why was I doing it again?
 Insanity?
 Perhaps.
 Maybe its because Warren convinced me to join him again.
 Nah, it must be my own desire to get outside and see the beauty that mother nature hides from most people!

 Dinosaur Ridge was picked as one of the hikes in Asia.
 Scroll down to see why!